 This method is less targeted but gives you much more SEO keywords and keyword opportunities.

-What you will do here is finding high-traffic keywords and important information such as search volume, CPC distribution, competitive score, and organic traffic share.
+What you will do here is find high-traffic keywords and important information such as search volume, CPC distribution, competitive score, and organic traffic share.
 This is a good way to generate new content ideas, a remedy for writer’s block.

 Our Goal: Analyze competitor’s blog and find profitable keywords that drive traffic to website.